phdye/hierarchy/docs/High-Level-Design.md

 ### 7. Conclusion

-The `hierarchy` project provides a flexible and efficient way to display and manage directory structures while respecting .gitignore rules.
+The `pdirtree` project provides a flexible and efficient way to display and manage directory structures while respecting .gitignore rules.
 By separating core functionality from display logic and using a tree data structure, the project ensures modularity and ease of maintenance.
 Future enhancements can further improve its functionality and performance.

 ---

-This high-level design document provides an overview of the `hierarchy` project, outlining its objectives, components, workflow, and future enhancements.
+This high-level design document provides an overview of the `pdirtree` project, outlining its objectives, components, workflow, and future enhancements.
 Please review the document and let me know if there are any adjustments or additional details needed.